 December 7, 1957, after a hard day in the shop, Jeffries went over to the restaurant across the street from the Barris Kustoms Shop for a supper.
 As he started to eat he heard someone yell "FIRE!".
 Jeffries put his jacket over his head and ran into the burning building saving his girlfriend Carol Lewis' 1956 Chevrolet from the flames.
 The firefighters managed to stop the fire just short of the Ala Kart.
 14 cars were destroyed in the fire, including the Wild Kat, Jayne Mansfield's Jaguar, and Archie Moore's Jaguar.
 After the shop fire George had Gene Simmons take over as general manager so that George could concentrate on getting the business back in order.
 One section of the shop was not touched by the fire, so he set up the workshop there and renovated the rest of the shop.
 George also extended the shop out back, and added space up front for a Kustom Accessories store and pinstriping shop that he continued to rent out to Dean Jeffries.
 The walls were beginning to close in on Jeffries, and he saw a demand for his business growing to compete with Barris instead of complementing Barris.
 Jeffries pulled up stakes and moved his shop to Hollywood.
 A move that would help start his extremly successful career building cars for movies.

-Dean Jeffries married Judy Maxson.
+In 1960, Jeffries' advertised the silver pearlescent version of his customized Porsche for sale in Road & Track September 1960.
+By then, his shop, named Jeffries Studio of Style, was located at 5807 Sunset Blvd., in Hollywood, California.
+Dean married Judy Maxson.
 The marriage didn't last long, but they had time to give birth to a son.
 Kevin Dean Jeffries was born on November 24, 1960.
-Dean and Judy were divorced in 1971.
+Dean and Judy were divorced in 1961.
 Dean kept in thouch with Judy's parents after the marriage, (her father was a wealthy racing enthusiast), and they actually helped him a buy the shop and tools for his new venture in Hollywood.
 Jeffries tried two locations on Sunset Boulevard before moving out to Cahuenga Boulevard.
 Jeffries was still in 2013 located on Cahuenga Boulevard.
 Jeffries called his new venture Jeffries Studio of Style.
 In his new shop Jeffries painted and pinstriped cars, he also began metal forming, and in addition to this he also sold pinstring brushes and supply for home stripers, as well as custom "mod" sunglasses.

 In 1963, while in his Sunset Boulevard location Jeffries built his most famous car, the Mantaray.
 Jeffries built the car in order to prove that he was capable of competing head to head with customizers such as George Barris and Gene Winfield.
 The Mantaray was a major success at the 1964 National Roadster Show.
 In 1963 Jeffries restyled a brand new Ford Falcon for the Custom Car Caravan as well.
 The car was called the Falcon Python.